JenniLoboV/riemannian_stats/docs/source/github_repository.rst

 Source Code and Contributors
 ============================

-The source code for the **RiemannianStats** package is publicly available on GitHub:
+The source code for the **Riemannian STATS** package is publicly available on GitHub:

 🔗 **GitHub Repository**:
 https://github.com/JenniLoboV/riemann_stats_py